 The haven-like, Chelsea restaurant replete with its own Sussex farm is run by chef and wine collector, Taylor Bonnyman.

-The comely Chelsea eatery is named after the “five fields” recorded by eighteenth-century cartographer, John Rocque bisecting this once pastoral setting.
+The appealing, fine dining, Chelsea staple is named after the “five fields” which bisected this once pastoral setting, mapped by eighteenth-century cartographer, John Rocque.

 By Douglas Blyde.